Nature199/Banknote-Clustering/README.md

 4. Compared clusters to actual classes using Adjusted Rand Score
 5. Translated findings into a client-facing PDF report

+Note: Evaluation metrics like Adjusted Rand Index require access to true labels, which were not included in this version of the dataset.

 ### 🚀 What’s next
 This is part of my growing machine learning portfolio.
 More projects coming soon.